How You and Hillary Can Win

 Thinking versatility is the ability to consider many different options before committing to action.
 Collaborative inclusion is the ability to generate divergent thinking that takes advantage of cognitive diversity and then drive to action through social alignment.

-Both science and common sense suggests that if we are serious about creating a world with any hope of sustainable abundance . . . a "world that works for everyone
+Both science and common sense suggest that if we are serious about creating a world with any hope of sustainable abundance . . . a "world that works for everyone

 " . . . we ought to elevate more women as fast as possible.
-A catalyst for such an experiment would be the ascension of a woman to the US presidency.
+A catalyst for such an experiment would be the ascension of a woman to the United States presidency.
 It would seem to be an ideal time for this to occur.
-The man running for president is uniquely disturbing professionally, politically and personally.
+The man running for president is uniquely disturbing professionally, politically, and personally.
 Yet the woman-advantage that should be enjoyed by Hillary Clinton is largely masked by catastrophically poor leadership communication.
-She should be inspiring and influential yet she is so much less than she could be.
-So I want to use her challenges to offer you some clear skills that I have used to help women advance
+She should be inspiring and influential, yet she is so much less than she could be.
+So I want to use her challenges to offer you some clear skills that I have used to help women advance.

 It is no mystery why she is failing to sustain citizen trust and what she must do to gain enough trust to be elected and have a successful presidency.
 The lessons that Hillary should put into action are the same lessons for any women who want to have more influence or to rise to higher leadership positions.

 First, women must understand that the trust bar is higher for them than it is for men.
 This may not be morally right, but it is a sociological fact.
 (I always coach my female clients not to worry about fairness, but rather focus on effectiveness.)